Who we are...

-PRISMS (www.prisms.org) serve as an organisational hub for all international SMS associations and organisations, connecting information, providing collaboration for research, and promoting global awareness through cooperating partners.
+PRISMS, Inc. (www.prisms.org) is the central advocacy, education and support organisation for individuals with Smith-Magenis Syndrome, their families and the processionals who service them.
+PRISMS also serves as an organisational hub for all international SMS associations and organisations, connecting information, providing collaboration for research, and promoting global awareness through cooperating partners.

 Smith-Magenis Syndrome Australia is a member of the PRISMS International Partnership Program.
-As a member, Smith-Magenis Syndrome Australia along with PRISMS, recognise that SMS is a global public health challenge that affects families around the globe.
-Together our organisations want to raise awareness of the common issues that people living with SMS and their families face, irrespective of where they live in the world.
+As a member, Smith-Magenis Syndrome Australia along with PRISMS and other international affiliate partners, recognise that SMS is a global public health challenge that affects families around the world.
+Together our organisations strive to raise awareness of the common issues that people living with SMS and their families face, irrespective of where they live in the world.
 Global cooperation benefits the entire Smith-Magenis Syndrome community.
 This partnership lays the groundwork for future joint initiatives and increased transpacific collaboration for the entire SMS community.

 Perhaps you are reading these words because someone close to you was recently diagnosed as having Smith-Magenis syndrome (SMS) or perhaps you are a professional working with a person who has SMS.
 Whatever the reason, we hope it will be a starting point for you to gain local support, a sense of community, along with a better understanding of this complex genetic condition.